First Aid: Burns

 - Run cool (not cold) water over the burn until the pain eases.

-- Lightly apply a gauze bandage.
+- Lightly apply a gauze bandage or a clean, soft cloth or towel.

 - If your child is awake and alert, offer ibuprofen or acetaminophen for pain.